12 Top-Rated Attractions & Things to Do in Ashland, OR

 3. Downtown Ashland

-For delicious Shakespearean-themed entrees and décor downtown, Oberon's Restaurant features aromatic entrees like Shepard's pie and beef stew.
+For delicious Shakespearean-themed entrees and décor, Oberon's Restaurant features aromatic entrees like Shepard's pie and beef stew.
 Greenleaf is another popular downtown restaurant offering fresh fare for every meal of the day.
-The Tudor Guild Shop offers more Shakespearean keepsakes to take home, and Bloomsbury Books is the quintessential local bookstore of Ashland.
+The Tudor Guild Shop offers other Shakespearean keepsakes to take home, and Bloomsbury Books is the quintessential local bookstore of Ashland.

 Address: 241 Hargadine Street, Ashland, Oregon